61. As mentioned in Chapter I,“Execution of the budget” marks the third of the four budgetary stages, and is purely an executive function.

 (3) The Chief Conservator of Forests will obtain similar statements, also by the same date, from the Disbursing Officers working directly under him, and will then consolidate, in Form KBM 21, his own expenditure and that shown in the Circle and other returns, so that he may watch expenditure of the Department as a whole against the sanctioned appropriation.
 He should also reconcile the consolidated statement with the audited figures of expenditure, made available by the Accountant General.

-TEXT BOOK INDEX -CHAPTER VIIParas
+TEXT BOOK INDEX -CHAPTER VII

 Appropriation—

-incurring expenditure in excess of5(3), 64(3), 88, 89
+incurring expenditure in excess of

-savings in5(3), 64(3), 91, 92
+5(3), 64(3), 91, 92

 ‘Appropriation’ Control—

-system outlined67
+system outlined

 Chief Controlling Officer—

-distribution of appropriation5(1), 62
+distribution of appropriation

-consolidation of accounts5(2), 72(3)
+consolidation of accounts

-instructions for the guidance of72
+instructions for the guidance of

 Control of expenditure—

-system outlined5(2), 5(3), 64
+5(2), 5(3), 64

-instructions for Disbursing Officers70
+instructions for Disbursing Officers

-instructions for Sub-Controlling Officers71
+instructions for Sub-Controlling Officers

-instructions for Chief Controlling Officers72
+instructions for Chief Controlling Officers

-instructions for Administrative Department73
+instructions for Administrative Department

-gazetted officers to furnish monthly statements77
+gazetted officers to furnish monthly statements

-special procedure for Public Works,
+special procedure for Public Works, Public Health Engineering and Forest Departments

 78 to 80